 • Senior Financial Analysts generally have earned an MBA and Series 7 certification.
 These professionals manage Junior Financial Analysts and work on large accounts.
 They report to the CFO or Financial Manager of their organization.

-Read more about the other career paths related to Financial Analyst careers.
+Read more about the other career paths related to Financial Analyst Careers.

 Learn the Skills to Become a Financial Analyst at Noble Desktop

 Noble Desktop, an educational provider located in New York City, offers a range of classes devoted to financial modeling and analysis.
-Financial Modeling Bootcamp is a hands-on, 18-hour course that teaches students fundamental financial concepts, such as corporate valuation, accounting, and finance.
-Participants in this small class create their own discounted cash flow using Microsoft Excel.
-Over three days, expert instructors also help students develop a comprehensive financial model for an actual company.
+The Financial Modeling Bootcamp is a hands-on, 18-hour course that teaches students fundamental financial concepts such as corporate valuation, accounting, and finance.
+Participants in this small class create their own discounted cash flow model using Microsoft Excel.
+Over three days, expert instructors help students develop a comprehensive financial model for an actual company.
 As a prerequisite to this bootcamp, students should have intermediate Excel proficiency.

 Key Takeaways